A curated agenda to future-proof your tech strategy

 Dr Adrian Ford Head of Group Information Systems and Security Sumitomo Corporation Europe

-Presentation: Open Source Enterprise Innovation
+Presentation: Open Source Innovation in the Age of AI

-Accelerating Adoption Across AI, Automation, and Digital Infrastructure
+Accelerating Adoption Across AI, Automation and Digital Infrastructure

-• Evaluating open source maturity across multiple technologies
+Evaluating open source maturity across multiple technologies

-• Managing security, transparency, and governance
+Managing security, transparency and governance

-• Reducing dependency on proprietary platforms
+Reducing dependency on proprietary platforms

 Speaker